xolox/python-negotiator/README.rst

 How does it work?
 -----------------

-The generic guest agent infrastructure uses `the same mechanism`_ that the official QEMU guest agent does:
+The scriptable guest agent infrastructure uses `the same mechanism`_ that the official QEMU guest agent does:

 - Inside the guest special character devices are created that allow reading and